platformio/platformio-core/docs/projectconf.rst

 ^^^^^^^^^^^^

 Data directory to store contents and :ref:`platform_espressif_uploadfs`.

-A default value is ``data`` which means that folder is located in the root of project.
+A default value is ``data`` that means that folder is located in the root of project.

 This option can be overridden by global environment variable